Skip advert

 Advertisement - Article continues below

-Like all relatively affordable EVs, the Kona Electric will help motorists switching from petrol and diesel models save some money.
+Like all relatively affordable EVs, the Kona Electric will help motorists switching from petrol and diesel models save some money on their bills.
 VED (road tax) is free until the 2025 rule changes, and drivers can enter low emissions zones like the London Congestion Charge for free.
 Company car drivers get the biggest benefits, thanks to the low Benefit-in-Kind (BiK) band for EVs, mounting up to big monthly savings.

 Model